Keyboard shortcuts

 Sagie, the author of cargo-make, explains how you can use it to automate your Rust workflows and gives some examples.

-Make your own make by Alex Kladov
+Make your own make (archived) by Alex Kladov

 Alex explains the idea of using Rust itself for the automation of steps in this article.
 This idea is what cargo-xtask implements.